Ikbal Hanim: Later life

-Abbas's second wife was Marianna Török, a Hungarian aristocrat from Philadelphia, whom he first met during a holiday in Europe.
-They married secretly after 1900, and she used to accompany him on trips.
-She converted to Islam, and she and the khedive were remarried, officially, at the end of February 1910.
+Abbas came to believe that Ikbal was not a suitable compassionate mate.
+In 1900, he met Javidan Hanim, a Hungarian aristocrat from Philadelphia, during a holiday in Europe.
+He then married her secretly, while still being married to Ikbal, and she used to accompany him on trips.
+After Abbas divorced Ikbal in 1910, Javidan converted to Islam, and she and the khedive were remarried, officially, at the end of February 1910.
 The marriage was dissolved three years later in 1913.
-In her memoirs, Marianna mused, "it is curious to think that my husband has two wives."
+In her memoirs, Javidan mused, "it is curious to think that my husband has two wives."
+Ikbal, however, did not lose her prerogatives protocol-wise.
+She never remarried.